 - In the Recess episode 'Principal For A Day."
 When the faculty draws a sudents name out of a box to be principal for a day Randall stands up thinking he won (because he stuffed the box).
 The actual winner is TJ.
 (The principal had the drawing rigged.)

 - Played for laughs on Arthur when George, whose performance we never actually saw, won the school talent show with some kind of pogo-stick act.
 Lampshaded seasons later when George won again (complete with Stock Footage of the award announcement).

 Arthur (to Francine, who lost): "Maybe next year you should sing, play the drums, and hop on a pogo stick."

 - Another episode had Michelle Kwan come to present an Athlete of the Year award.
 Everyone assumed Francine would win, including herself.
 To their surprise, Jenna won instead.
 The shock of the announcement took a while to sink in for Francine, who stood up and thanked everyone anyway.

 - On Teacher's Pet, both Leonard and Scott are shocked when the class presidency goes to Ian.

 - Beetlejuice had an episode where Lydia's rival Claire Brewster is running for school president, so Beetlejuice—as his drag alter ego, Betty Juice—enters the race as well.
-They both lose to a virtual unknown.
+After alienating the students with constant mudslinging (both literal and figurative), they both lose to a virtual unknown.